finbourne/lusid-angular18/projects/finbourne/lusid-sdk-angular18/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.0.

+## Buulding a clinet

+Run `./generate-new-sdk.sh` from this folder.

+- This will create a new Angular18 SDK for the current LUSID API (from https://www.lusid.com/api).

 ## Code scaffolding

 Run `ng generate component component-name --project lusid-sdk-angular18` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project lusid-sdk-angular18`.